tejusundar97/Financial-Modeling/README.md

 * To calculate the cash flow for the year, I used the Revenue, variable cost of producing the phone, the equity investment for the year, and the calculated scrap array using the following formula:
   $`Cash flow = Revenue - Variable Cost - Investment + P`$
 * Lastly, I calculated the NPV on Excel and Python using the built-in functions to obtain the NPV of the project.
 Since the NPV is positive, we can say that the project is profitable, and can be picked up by the company for future growth.

+That concludes the first project - my version and understanding of the TVM Model, both in Excel and Python!